gregnordin/notes_to_self/OpenSCAD/notes-OpenSCAD.md

                 - `["sphr", [0.01, 4, 4], [0, 0, 0], [45, [0, 0, 1]]]`
         - &#9989; Can `relative position` be easily turned into `absolute position` with this data structure?
 Write functions to do it. **Use simple single purpose functions that work together.** Openscad functions are too limiting to do it all in one function.
 - &#9989; Create new polychannel module to use the above shape3D and data structure. **Do a lot of debugging.**
-- Expand example test data.
+- &#9989; Expand example test data.
+- `try_circular_arc_for_polychannel.scad`
-- Create function to make new data structure entries for an xy arc that includes positions and shape rotation angles.
+    - &#9989; Create function to make new data structure entries for an xy arc that includes positions and shape rotation angles.
+Use absolute positions to make it tractable given Openscad's limitations for functions.
-- Put into a list with other positions/shapes and input into polychannel.
+    - &#9989; Put into a list with other positions/shapes and input into polychannel.
+- `try_abs_to_rel_pos_conversion.scad`
+    - Create function to take an arc data structure with absolute positions and turn it into one with relative positions.
+This can be a general function that operates on any data structure with absolute positions.
 - Add example to test data.
 - Create functions for xz and yz arcs.
 - Add examples to test data.